Digg: 2018–2025: The BuySellAds/Money Group era

+2025–present: The Rose-Ohanian era

+In March 2025, it was announced that Digg founder Rose and Reddit cofounder Alexis Ohanian bought the website back for an undisclosed amount.
+Justin Mezzell was named the new CEO of Digg.
+The site will primarily be aimed at people on mobile devices.
+The new Digg will use a combination of AI tools and humans for content moderation.
+Invitations to the new Digg was distributed in the weeks following the initial announcement.
+Artificial intelligence was announced to play a larger part in making Digg more accessible to users, Rose said at the time.

+In April 2025, an early access community called Groundbreakers was opened with a $5 sign-up fee, capped at 23,000 signups.
+Groundbreakers hit their maximum capacity on April 21, 2025.
+Groundbreaker members were promised "updates, mockups, and experiments" and a "front-row seat to how Digg is being rebuilt."
+Users who joined Groundbreakers reserved their username and will receive a badge on the new platform.

+Criticsm and controversies

 Organized promotion and censorship by users

-It was possible for users to have disproportionate influence on Digg, either by themselves or in teams.
-These users were sometimes motivated to promote or bury pages for political or financial reasons.

-Serious attempts by users to game the site began in 2006.
+Attempts by users to game the site began as early as 2006.
 A top user was banned after agreeing to promote a story for cash to an undercover Digg sting operation.
 Another group of users openly formed a 'Bury Brigade' to remove "spam" articles about US politician Ron Paul; critics accused the group of attempting to stifle any mention of Ron Paul on Digg.

 Digg hired computer scientist Anton Kast to develop a diversity algorithm that would prevent special interest groups from dominating Digg.
 During a town hall meeting, Digg executives responded to criticism by removing some features that gave superusers extra weight, but declined to make "buries" transparent.

 However, later that year Google increased its page rank for Digg.
 Shortly afterwards, many 'pay for Diggs' startups were created to profit from the opportunity.
 According to TechCrunch, one top user charged $700 per story, with a $500 bonus if the story reached the front page.

 Digg Patriots was a conservative Yahoo!
 Groups mailing list, with an associated page on coRank, accused of coordinated, politically motivated behavior on Digg.
 Progressive blogger Ole Ole Olson wrote in August 2010 that Digg Patriots undertook a year-long effort of organized burying of seemingly liberal articles from Digg's Upcoming module.
 He also accused leading members of vexatiously reporting liberal users for banning (and those who seemed liberal), and creating "sleeper" accounts in the event of administrators banning their accounts.
 These and other actions would violate Digg's terms of usage.
 Olson's post was immediately followed by the disbanding and closure of the DiggPatriots list, and an investigation into the matter by Digg.